SCAR-EAFIT/Lecture-3-WorkShop/examples/compilation_process/README.md

 ## Compilation Process

-The compilation of a source code on a finally executable involve multiple steps which are:
+The compilation of source code into a final executable involves multiple steps which are:

 ```mermaid
 graph TD